Paa Kwesi Nduom

-Paa Kwesi Nduom or Papa Kwesi Nduom, (born February 15, 1953) is a Ghanaian business consultant, politician, and founding member of Ghana's Progressive People's Party.
-A three-time nominee for president, he was the member of parliament for the Komenda-Edina-Eguafo-Abirem constituency and served as minister of state in the Kufuor government.
+Paa Kwesi Nduom or Papa Kwesi Nduom, (born February 15, 1953) is a Ghanaian business consultant, politician, and founder of Ghana's Progressive People's Party.
+A three-time candidate for president, he was the member of parliament for the Komenda-Edina-Eguafo-Abirem constituency and served as minister of state in the Kufuor government.

 Early life and education

 Paa Kwesi Nduom was born in Elmina in the Central Region of Ghana.
 He was named Joseph Hubster Yorke Jr after his father.
-He had his secondary education at the St. Augustine's College in Cape Coast, where he obtained both the General Certificate of Education (GCE) Ordinary and Advanced Levels("O" level and "A" levels).He proceeded to the United States where he obtained a Bachelor of Arts (Economics) degree at the University of Wisconsin–Milwaukee in 1975.
-He subsequently went on to pursue a Master's degree in Management (1977) and a Ph.D (Service Delivery Systems) in 1982 at the same university.
+He had his secondary education at the St. Augustine's College in Cape Coast, where he obtained both the General Certificate of Education (GCE) Ordinary and Advanced Levels ("O" level and "A" levels).
+He proceeded to the United States, where he obtained a Bachelor of Arts (economics) degree at the University of Wisconsin–Milwaukee in 1975.
+He subsequently went on to pursue a master's degree in management (1977) and a Ph.D. (service delivery systems) in 1982 at the same university.

 Career

 Nduom started work as a life insurance underwriter with the North Western Mutual Life Insurance Company between 1975 and 1978.
 Over the next year, he worked with Blue Cross Blue Shield of Wisconsin.
 In 1979, he joined the Milwaukee Metropolitan Sewerage District as a budget and management analyst.
 In 1981, he joined Deloitte and Touche as an associate consultant, rising to become a partner in the firms' Milwaukee office by 1986.
 In 1992, he helped establish Deloitte & Touche's West Africa Consulting division.

 He served as a board member for Fan Milk Ghana Limited, Edinaman Secondary School and the Ghana Heritage and Conservation Trust.

 He shares ownership of GN Savings and Loans with other shareholders.
 He is also the owner of Groupe Ndoum and Coconut Grove Resort in Ghana.

+He owns a lot of businesses in Ghana and he is also the founder of the Nduom School of Business.